Hugh Williamson: Statesman

 Shortly before the Convention adjourned, Williamson wrote a series of public letters in defense of a strong federal system.
 These "Letters of Sylvius" addressed many of the practical concerns of his state, where the rural and frequently debt-ridden farmers favored minimal government regulations, while the mercantile-planter group from the seaboard region wanted an economy strictly regulated by a central government.
 Using simple examples, Williamson explained to both groups the dual dangers of inflationary finances and of taxes that would stunt the growth of domestic manufacture.
 He exhorted North Carolinians to support the Constitution as the basis for their future prosperity.
 The ratification process, he explained, would decide whether the United States would remain a "system of patchwork and a series of expedients" or become "the most flourishing, independent, and happy nation on the face of the earth."

 Following adjournment in Philadelphia, Williamson returned to New York to participate in the closing sessions of the Continental Congress and to serve as one of the agents settling North Carolina's accounts with that body.
 These duties caused him to miss the Hillsboro Convention, where North Carolina first considered and rejected the Constitution, but he played a major role at a second convention that met in Fayetteville in 1789.
 Here he participated in a successful effort to rally support for the Constitution.

 Williamson was elected to the first federal Congress.
 He served two terms before retiring and settling in New York City, where he continued to pursue a wide range of scholarly interests.
 He wrote extensively about his research, joined numerous learned societies, and contributed to many charities.
 He also served as one of the original trustees of the University of North Carolina.

 Thomas Jefferson described Williamson's role at the Philadelphia Convention in the following terms: "he was a useful member, of an acute mind, attentive to business, and of a high degree of erudition."

 Personal life

 Williamson married Maria Apthorpe in January 1789; she died after the birth of their second child in 1790.
 They had two sons, both of whom died young (the older one at the age of 22 in 1811, the younger, shortly thereafter, according to Hosack's Memoir of Hugh Williamson).
 Williamson was a Presbyterian, though some sources have identified him as a Deist.

 Death and legacy

-On May 22, 1819, Williamson died suddenly in New York City, at the age of 83, while driving in his carriage; he was buried in New York City at the Trinity Church Cemetery, near the grave of Alexander Hamilton.
+On May 22, 1819, Williamson died suddenly in New York City, at the age of 83, while driving in his carriage; he was buried in New York City in Trinity Churchyard near the grave of Alexander Hamilton.
 Williamson County, Tennessee, was named after him, and subsequently Williamson County, Illinois, was named after Williamson County, Tennessee.
+Williamson Street in Madison, Wisconsin is named after him.
+Willy Street Coop on Williamson Street in Madison is named for his street.
 Williamson was elected a member of the American Antiquarian Society in 1813.